tansawit/tansawit.me/content/about.md

 I'm mainly interested in:

 - Data Science (ML/NLP)
+- Information Retrieval
-- Microservices
+- Backend and Microservices
+- Go
 - Python
-- Golang
-- Vim
-- Startups
+- Developer Tools
-- Venture Capital
+- Startups and Venture Capital
+- Photography and Cinematoraphy

 In my spare time I like to learn new things, watch movies/TV/anime, read books, play badminton, and take photos.